Mäntymetsä ja puita aamuauringossa.

 The Citizens’ Jury followed deliberative mini-public method.
 In deliberative mini-public the participants familiarize themselves comprehensively with the topic under discussion for example by consulting experts and then discuss different views with people coming from different backgrounds.
 The principles followed in the discussions are honoring the other participants, justification and reflection of one’s own opinions and being open to the opinions of others.
 At the end of the discussion, the participants form a statement on the topic.

-Read the statement of the Lapland Forest Jury on the climate-wise and fair use of forests of Lapland
+Read the Forest Jury’s statement on the climate-wise and fair use of Lapland’s forests

 The Citizens’ Jury in Rovaniemi.
 Picture: Maija Airos